luca-s/mpi-master-slave/README.rst

     class MyApp(object):
         """
-        This is my application that has a lot of work to do so it gives work to do to its slaves until all the work is done
+        This is my application that has a lot of work to do so it gives work to do to its slaves until all the work is done.
         """

         def __init__(self, slaves):